mlrv/mlrv.github.io-001/README.md

 # mlrv.github.io :space_invader:

-This is my personal website, a big thanks goes to btroo (https://github.com/btroo), who truly inspired me with his work.
-The idea of this website is based on his work.
+This is my personal website, powered by [jqconsole](https://github.com/replit/jq-console).
+A big thanks goes to btroo (https://github.com/btroo), who truly inspired me with his work, the idea of this website is based on his work.

 ## Setup :wrench:
 To run it locally, clone it somewhere on your pc with: